papr8ka/-lwjgl-basics-wiki/LibGDX-Meshes-Lesson-1.md

 ***

 This tutorial is part of a series.
-Take a look at the [Introduction and Table of Contents](LibGDX-Meshes) if you haven't already.
+Take a look at the [Introduction](LibGDX-Meshes) before you move on.

 # Batching Triangles